CogStack/CogStack-Pipeline/README.md

 To add additional JVM processes, whether locally or remotely (via the magic of Spring Integration), just launch an instance with the same config files but with useScheduling = slave.
 You'll need an ActiveMQ server to co-ordinate the nodes (see config example for details)

-That's it!
 If a job fails, any uncompleted partitions will be picked up by the next run.
 If a Job ends up in an unknown state (e.g. due to hardware failure), the next run will mark it as abandonded and recommence from the last successful job it can find in the repository.

 ## JDBC output/reindexing